 Further Courses (with a few exceptions, depending on tutor availability) are taught in lectures and classes in the Department of Engineering Science.
 These courses are only available to Visiting Students with the appropriate academic background (Core Courses are prerequisites).
 Most of the Further Courses are spread across the academic year.

-Most Visiting Students in Engineering take a combination of Core Courses and stay in Oxford for the entire academic year.
-This enables full integration with the Engineering course and with our own undergraduate Engineers.
+Due to centralised scheduling of University lectures, please note that we can only consider Visiting Student applications in Engineering for the full academic year.
+Visiting Students can take a combination of Core Courses and this enables full integration with the Engineering course and with our own undergraduate Engineers.

 We appreciate that, at first glance, mapping the Oxford engineering courses to the credit requirements of a Visiting Student’s home university may seem difficult.
 In our experience, many such difficulties can be overcome, so do not hesitate to contact us to discuss your requirements.
 Further details of our courses can be provided.